Angel from Montgomery: Other versions

 Keller Williams performed the song at one of his early recorded shows at Fin's in Virginia Beach on Oct.
 4, 1994.

+Susan Tedeschi recorded the song on her debut album, Just Won't Burn, released in 1998.
+It has since become a favorite, and she has also performed it often with the Tedeschi Trucks Band, as well.

 "Angel from Montgomery" is performed in the film Into the Wild by the characters Tracy Tatro (Kristen Stewart) and Christopher McCandless (Emile Hirsch).
 It does not appear on the soundtrack album.
 The chorus is sung briefly in the film Courage Under Fire by the character Captain Karen Emma Walden (portrayed by Meg Ryan) during one of the flashback sequences.

 The song was heard on the live television benefit broadcast on CMT May 12, 2011, performed by Gretchen Wilson.
 The Music Builds concert and fundraiser was to benefit the American Red Cross in the wakes of the floods and tornadoes throughout the Southeastern United States in April and May 2011.

-Ruth Langmore imagines her late father, uncle and cousin performing the song in a wistful scene during the final episode of the fourth and last season of the Netflix series Ozark.
+Ruth Langmore imagines her late uncle, Russ Langmore, performing the song in a wistful scene during the last episode of the fourth and final season of the Netflix series, Ozark.

-"Angel from Montgomery" is a concert staple of Hank Williams' granddaughter Holly Williams.
+"Angel from Montgomery" is a concert staple of Hank Williams' granddaughter, Holly Williams.

+Singer Eddie Money's daughter Jesse recorded a version of the song in 2024 for a future solo release inspired by Bonnie Raitt's version of the song.